Battle of Balaclava: Charge of the Light Brigade

-"There, my Lord, is your enemy!" said Nolan indignantly, vaguely waving his arm eastwards.
-"There are your guns!"

 Nolan's gesture was imprecise, and pointed not to the redoubts and the captured British guns but, it seemed – at least to Lucan and his staff officers present – to the Russian battery guarding Ryzhov's cavalry at the end of the valley.
 Seeing Lucan's confusion, Nolan could have explained what Raglan intended, perhaps making the link – if he himself knew of the connection – between the third and fourth order; however, taken aback by Nolan's insolence, Lucan refused further discussion, and rode over to Cardigan standing in front of his brigade.
 Both cavalry commanders knew the dangers of attacking down the valley.
-When Cardigan learned what was expected of his brigade, he questioned the sanity of the order as conveyed to him by Lucan: "… allow me to point out to you that there is a battery in front, battery on each flank, and the ground is covered with Russian riflemen."
+When Cardigan learned what was expected of his brigade, he questioned the sanity of the order as conveyed to him by Lucan: "… allow me to point out to you that the Russians have a battery in the valley in our front, and batteries and riflemen on each flank."

 "I know it," said Lucan.
 "But Lord Raglan will have it.
 We have no choice but to obey."

 The Light Brigade had formed up in two lines.
 The 13th Light Dragoons, the 17th Lancers, and the 11th Hussars, formed the first line (the latter regiment was soon moved behind the Lancers to reduce the width of the front).
 Paget commanded the second line formed by the 4th Light Dragoons and the 8th Hussars.
 Once the brigade had moved off, Lucan would follow with the Heavy Brigade in support.

 At 11:10 the Light Brigade began their advance towards the Russians guns over a mile (~ 2 km) away.
 When the first line was clear of the second, the order was given to 'Trot'.
 Initially there was nothing to indicate that Cardigan was not going to conform to Raglan's intentions, and it was only after he had travelled some 200 yards (~180 m) that the enormity of the misconstrued order became apparent to the spectators on the Sapouné Heights.
 Instead of inclining to the right towards the redoubts on the Causeway Heights and the captured British guns, the Light Brigade continued towards Obolensky's battery at the end of the valley but it was too late to do anything.
 Nolan was the first to be killed when he dashed forward ahead of Cardigan, either in an effort to force the pace, or, suddenly realising the terrible mistake that was being made (and his part in it), in an attempt to change the direction of the brigade towards Raglan's intended objective.
 Whatever the reason, Nolan was hit by a splinter from a shell fired from one of the guns positioned on the Fedioukine Heights.